oxheadalpha/smart-contracts/fa2_hooks/README.md

 ### LIGO

-Install LIGO docker image by running the following command:

-`curl https://gitlab.com/ligolang/ligo/raw/dev/scripts/installer.sh | bash -s "next"`
+If you are running the tests, the correct LIGO docker image version will be downloaded automatically when used first time.

 See [LIGO installation](https://ligolang.org/docs/intro/installation/) instructions for more details or alternative installation options.